 Bitbuy Crypto Exchange

 Bitbuy is the most established and popular cryptocurrency exchange in Canada.
 One unique feature of Bitbuy is its separated channel for basic traders (Express Trade) and experienced traders (Pro Trade).
-Bitbuy currently offers BTC, LTC, ETH, BCH, XRP, EOS, XLM, AAVE, and LINK.
+Bitbuy currently offers BTC, ETH, LTC, BCH, XRP, EOS, XLM, AAVE, LINK, DOGE, ADA, DOT, UNI, SUSHI, MATIC (Polygon), and SOL.

 Bitbuy offers different rates.
 Express trade cost is 0.2% for buy and sell.
 Interact e-Transfer deposit or withdrawal cost 1.5%.
 Wire transfer deposit is 0.5% while its withdrawal is 1%.
 There is no fee for digital currency deposits.